 Some people may find it helps not to keep alcohol in the house to avoid temptation.
-Or, if you enjoy a glass of wine with a meal, consider buying just a small bottle that contains only two glasses, rather than a regular-sized bottle containing six glasses – this will help you to avoid thinking, ‘I may as well finish the [full-sized] bottle.’
+Or, if you enjoy a glass of wine with a meal, consider buying just a small bottle that contains only one or two glasses, rather than a regular-sized bottle containing six glasses – this will help you to avoid thinking, ‘I may as well finish the [full-sized] bottle.’

 If you feel that there is a problem and you need help, try talking to your GP – you certainly won’t be the first patient who has approached them on this subject, and they will be able to offer you helpful advice and support.

 If you’re concerned about a loved one’s drinking and want to raise the subject with them, you may find our page discussing how to deal with difficult conversations helpful.

 There is also useful advice on NHS Choices, and Alcoholics Anonymous offer support over a helpline as well as face to face.